benmvp/slides/md/2015-es6-nodevember.md

 NOTES:

-- So now with `let` we can safely move the declarations down w/ the assignments
+- Now with `let` we can safely move the declarations down w/ the assignments
 - No more worries about variable hoisting
+- `const` works similarly except you cannot change the value of a variable declared `const`

 - One problem down, a few more to go
 - It'd be nice if we didn't have to default `options` in code
 - It'd also be nice if it were clear to function callers that `options` does get defaulted